 The Surface Mount Technology Association is something your vendor could already be affiliated with.
-But did you know that SMTA puts on an expo once a year in Chicago?
+But did you know that SMTA puts on an expo once a year just outside Chicago?

 SMTA International isn’t huge, but it offers its attendees the chance to see state-of-the-art SMT equipment like:

 While most shows focus on finding new customers, this show is a good opportunity for your company to find suppliers and check out the innovative technology that electronics manufacturers are using.
 Consider sending a purchasing or engineering team to scout some of the opportunities that will be on display, including over 170 booths with live equipment.